What is micrognathia

 - Poor ability to sleep

-In rare case, parents will report that their child turns blue when feeding or sleeping due to trouble breathing.
+In rare case, parents will report that their child turns blue (cyanosis) when feeding or sleeping due to breathing difficulties.

 Diagnosis of micrognathia